mosquito-cr/mosquito/README.md

 ## Project State

-Updated 2018-08-16
+Updated 2018-09-10

 > Sufficient working beta.
 >
-> Only some functionality is tested, but it all seems to be working in manual tests.
+> Most functionality is tested, and it all seems to be working in manual tests.
 >
 > Use in a production environment at your own risk, and please open issues and feature requests.
->
-> I'm using it in a production environment.

 ## Installation